How to Fix the Windows Key Not Working on Windows 10/11

 Scancode Map

 This will most likely fix the issue, as games usually create this registry key to prevent the Windows key from interfering.
-If this doesn't work, and you don't have this key entry, move on to the next step.
+If this doesn't work, and you don't have this crucial entry, move on to the next step.

 Method 3.
 Disable Game Mode